adambard/learnxinyminutes-docs/julia.html.markdown

     return adder
 end

-# This is "stabby lambda syntax" for creating anonymous functions
+# This is "stabby lambda syntax" for creating anonymous functions.
 (x -> x > 2)(3)  # => true

 # This function is identical to create_adder implementation above.